DanielVF/divided-nft/README.md

 These pool tokens can then be used on AMMs, defi, lending platforms, perps, whatever.

 Pooled NFT's are no longer owned by individual owners.
 Anyone with the right amount of tokens can grab any NFT from the pool at any time.
 This is for cattle, not pets.
-(Maybe it's like a pet store).
-This instant ability to convert back to an NFT enables lending platform like uses, where selling collateral is a core feature.
+The instant ability to convert back to an NFT enables lending platform like uses, where selling collateral is a core feature.

 ### Registry / Architecture